mandiant/flare-wmi/python-cim/doc/data-recovery.md

   this page not mapped to a logical page (unallocated page)
 ```

-the data is in an unallocated page.
+the hit is in an unallocated page.
-this that the `testClass` string was found in a data page that does not have a valid logical mapping.
+this means that the `testClass` string was found in a data page that is not mapped to a logical page.
-in other word, at one point, it was a valid chunk of data, but now is completely unreferenced.
+in other words, this was once a valid chunk of data, but now is completely unreferenced.

 let's see what this page looks like: